-What is meant phenomenologically by community in religious experience?
-Are there religious resources in the the Continental and phenomenological tradition that might assist us in order to aritculate a phenomenology of religious community—resources such as those in the works of Jean-Luc Nancy, Jean-Luc Marion, Edith Stein, John Caputo, and others?
+· What are resources in the Continental and phenomenological tradition that might assist us in order to aritculate the possibility or impossibility of reconciliation—resources such as those in the works of Hannah Arendt, Jacques Derrida, GWF Hegel, Jean-Luc Marion, Edith Stein, John Caputo, and others?